1D spectrum simulation#

 This can be done to check the feasibility of a measurement, to test whether fitted parameters really provide a good fit to the data etc.

-Here we will see how to perform a 1D spectral simulation of a CTA observation, in particular, we will generate OFF observations following the template background stored in the CTA IRFs.
+Here we will see how to perform a 1D spectral simulation of a CTAO observation, in particular, we will generate OFF observations following the template background stored in the CTAO IRFs.

 Proposed approach#